nicumicle/simple-jwt-login/simple-jwt-login/README.md

 Simple JWT Login is a FREE WordPress plugin that allows you to use a JWT on WordPress REST endpoints.

-This plugin allows you to login, register, authenticate, delete and change user password to a WordPress website using a JWT.
+This plugin allows you to log in, register, authenticate, delete and change user password to a WordPress website using a JWT.

 It's main purpose is to allow you to connect a mobile App or other websites with WordPress.